sciZer0/7/v/README.md

 All these things together make it highly-hard for crypto in general to achieve mass adoption.

-This paper proposes an idea (set of ideas/solutions/approaches) on a revolutionary blockchain protocol that might really enable mass adoption for crypto in general, presenting — among others — the idea of **the native token with the powerfully-decreasing total-supply**.
+This paper proposes an idea (set of ideas/solutions/approaches) on a revolutionary blockchain protocol that might really enable mass adoption for crypto, presenting — among others — the idea of **the native token with the powerfully-decreasing total-supply**.

 The protocol is represented through describing the Unicorn (**U**) blockchain being built based on the given protocol.